empathy-mp3/Wayward-Witches/plando_list.md

 ## key III

-progressive II-2: Slipomatic_SM: Spazer Beam
+progressive II-2: Slipomatic_SM: Spazer

 ## key IV

-(not a location but remember that Slipomatic_SM: Charge Beam or Slipomatic_SM: Spazer Beam can be here)
+(not a location but remember that Slipomatic_SM: Charge Beam or Slipomatic_SM: Spazer can be here)

 ## breath I